sharwell/ha-tea-timer/docs/troubleshooting.md

   final state.
 - **Fix:** The card announces the winning outcome (“Timer paused.” or “Tea is ready!”).
 If you routinely cut it close, add a little buffer to your brew or extend earlier.

+## Long-press triggers the OS context menu

+- **Symptom:** Holding the card opens the browser or operating system context menu instead of the configured action.
+- **Diagnosis:** Some mobile browsers reserve long-press gestures for native menus.
+- **Fix:** Use the double-tap restart mode or disable the long-press action (`longPressAction: none`) on affected devices.
+The card sets `touch-action: manipulation`, but certain platforms still reserve the gesture.

+## Long-press ignored when the timer finishes mid-gesture

+- **Symptom:** Holding the card to restart occasionally does nothing when the brew ends during the hold.
+- **Diagnosis:** The card intentionally cancels gestures if the timer transitions to Finished while a long press or tap is in progress so it does not override the authoritative result.
+- **Fix:** Wait for the overlay to clear or start a new brew from Idle.
+Restart gestures fire normally when the timer remains Running/Paused during the press.

 ## Automations not firing